 This article features:

 - key areas of cafe and restaurant reopening;

 - technology to help streamline reopening operating processes; and

 - free ready-to-use cafe and restaurant reopening checklists.

 Cafe and Restaurant Reopening Tips

-As businesses enter a new phase, cafes and restaurants have begun reopening their doors to the public.
+Cafes and restaurants have begun reopening their doors to the public when it is safe to do so.
 This doesn’t guarantee, however, that the ongoing risks of the pandemic have materially changed, so it is paramount for businesses to ensure safety before commencing business reopening.
+Restrictions or policies change depending on the progressive number of COVID-19 positive cases.
 The following tips can help in planning a business reopening: